Have you ever had problems when co-authoring a document?

 - ad-hoc invitations for other writers to contribute at different stages

-Irrespective of the type of document produced, each co-author should outline their proposed contribution to the document before they start writing.
+Irrespective of the type of document produced, each co-author should outline their proposed contribution in separate document before they start writing.
 This is necessary for a well-managed project, as the role of authors can often change during the process of drafting of a document and written agreements are easier to manage than verbal agreements.
 An authorship agreement document can be updated if there are any changes and modified for different project.
 An example is the Authorship Agreement template from Southern Cross University.

 1. Refer to a published authorship policy for guidance

 An authorship policy outlines what contributions are necessary for someone to be considered an author of a document.
 Most universities have authorship policies (e.g. UTAS), as do publishing companies, editorial committees and research institutions.
 The Australian Code for the Responsible Conduct of Research (2007) section on Authorship (5.1) states: …“To be named as an author, a researcher must have made a substantial scholarly contribution to the work and be able to take responsibility for at least that part of the work they contributed.
 Attribution of authorship depends to some extent on the discipline, but in all cases, authorship must be based on substantial contributions in a combination of:

 - drafting significant parts of the work or critically revising it so as to contribute to the

 2. Identify what contributions are necessary before assigning tasks to authors